ISEP PROGRAM AT UNIVERSIDAD NACIONAL (UNA)

 - Texts are very expensive, so most classes do not use them.
 Instead, many classes use photocopy readings.
-Joining a study group is an ideal way to meet people, but hard to organize.

 - In most state run universities, students have to present two term papers or exams along with quizzes and a final oral and written presentation of the results of a research topic or, a specific assignment.
 This research paper can be substituted by a final comprehensive exam.

 - Most of the time, research papers are done in groups, which requires good cultural sensitivity on the part of the international student in order to fit in.
 This is a challenge that most students find very rewarding after completing their exchange period.

 You are classified as a "full fee-paying, non-degree or visiting student" and are entitled to enroll in any course for which you are qualified and in which space is available.
 You are subject to the standard regulations of UNA and have the same rights, privileges, and obligations as regular degree students.
 You must abide by all the rules and regulations of your host institution.
 Your teachers will make no distinction between American and Costa Rican students, and you will be held to the same standard as degree-seeking students.